bipulshahi/SQL_Normalisation/normalisation.md

 **Example**: If course advisor depends on advisor ID rather than directly on course ID, separate the advisor information into its own table.

-## Hands-On Example: Gaming Club DatabaseLet's work through a complete normalization example using a gaming club database:
+## Hands-On Example: Gaming Club Database
+Let's work through a complete normalization example using a gaming club database:

 ### Starting Point: Unnormalized Table (0NF)```
 PlayerID | PlayerName | Games           | MembershipType | MembershipFee